Stop exercising!!!

 Even though exercise is loaded with baggage, we are in bodies and need to engage in movement.

-In Intuitive Eating we call it joyful movement.
+Intuitive Eating calls exercise joyful movement.

 We are meant to move our bodies in the way that works best for each of us.
 Everyone has a different level of capacity and ability.